 Requirements for your mobile phone:

-- Android: 6.0 or later; the device needs to have a camera and a GPS receiver.
+- Android: 7.0 or later; the phone needs to have a camera and a GPS receiver.

 Storage on mobile phones

-By default, the Mapillary mobile apps capture images with the largest resolution, at 4:3 ratio.
-Depending on your device, one image takes roughly 2–8 MB, giving you about 1000–4000 images if you have 8 GB of free storage on your phone.
-The average file size on iOS devices for each image is about 2 MB; on Android devices, it is generally a bit larger so you may need an external SD card (you can change the storage location in the app settings).
+By default, the Mapillary mobile apps capture images with the largest resolution.
+Depending on your device, one image takes roughly 2–10 MB, giving you about 1000–4000 images if you have 8 GB of free storage on your phone.

 On Android devices, by default capture will be stopped when you have less than 10% free storage space left, or when your battery level is under 10%.
 The iOS app has no battery warning but will stop capturing at 1% free disk space by default.
 You can change these values in the app settings too.